OpenBCI/OpenBCI_NodeJS/README.md

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
+3. Make changes
+4. If adding a feature, please add test coverage.
-3. Make changes and ensure tests all pass. (`npm test`)
+5. Ensure tests all pass. (`npm test`)
-4. Commit your changes: `git commit -m 'Add some feature'`
+6. Commit your changes: `git commit -m 'Add some feature'`
-5. Push to the branch: `git push origin my-new-feature`
+7. Push to the branch: `git push origin my-new-feature`
-6. Submit a pull request :D
+8. Submit a pull request :D

 ## <a name="license"></a> License: